 For older babies (crawling, walking):

 Same as above, but with the cloth tucked into the front and back of the belt.
 Just remember that if you do use a cloth as back up, remember that you won’t necessarily “see” the elimination, so you will need to pay extra attention to when it gets wet.
-Just check it when you think baby might have eliminated.
-You can simply untuck the front or back to offer the potty, making this is a really simple yet effective system.
+Just check it by touch, periodically, or to confirm that your baby might have eliminated.
+Replace with a clean cloth after each elimination.
+You do not need to worry about actually catching it if your main goal is to learn their cues and signals.
+However, if you feel confident you can of course put them on the potty when they need to go.
+As you transition to formal teaching (when baby is around 12 months and older) you can physically lift the onto the potty as they start to eliminate.
+You can simply untuck the front or back of the cloth to offer the potty, making this is a really simple yet effective system.

 For all babies, have a place to put wet or soiled cloths into nearly.